vrishinvv/PetrichorInterpreter/README.md

 # Petrichor_Interpreter

 A **NEW** Programming language, that was created by combining the best of C++ and Python 3.
-*Totally built from scratch* wihout using any dependecies or libraries
+*Totally built from scratch* wihout using any dependecies or libraries.
+You can check it out in action here: https://repl.it/@vrishinvv/Petrichor-Programming-language#main.py

 ~Still under development.